insujang/insujang.github.io/_posts/2017-06-06-summary-of-cs500-np-completeness.markdown

         If $$X$$ is a language such that $$Y \le {}_{p} X$$ for some $$Y \in $$ NP-complete, then $$X$$ is NP-hard.
         Moreover, if $$Y \in $$ NP, then $$X \in$$ NP-complete.

+- **<mark>Proving NP complete</mark>**:
+    1. Prove the problem is NP by showing that it is verifiable in polynomial time.
+P is also NP, hence only verifiability is enough to prove NP.
+    2. Prove the problem is NP-hard by showing that $$ \le {}_p SAT$$.
+In other words, check whether it can be reduced in polynomial time to an instance of formula satisfiability.

 <!--
 # Circuit satisfiability